dnbexperience/eufemia/packages/dnb-ui-lib/src/components/modal/description.md

 **NB:** If the wrapper is not set manually, a wrapper is inserted automatically as a child node to the body.

-To make sure the HTML structure is decoupled from all the page content, You can optionally define a wrapper div like `<div class="dnb-modal-root" />`.
+To make sure the HTML structure is decoupled from all the page content, You can optionally define a wrapper div like `<div class="dnb-modal-root" className="dnb-core-style" />`.

 Just place this as a sibling of Your App root HTML element.
 This ensures that we always can stack the modal content above the App Content.